 The bag you choose will depend on the following:

 - The size you need: You can stick with a smaller bag if you work or go to school closer to home, but the further away you are, the larger the bag will need to be.

 - Your body size and weight: When choosing a backpack, make sure you choose one that fits the length of your torso, has straps that will help distribute the weight, and is comfortable for you.

 - Type of bag you prefer: While most people consider a backpack to be the most suitable bag, some people prefer to use another type of bag as their get home bag.
 Other options include a duffle bag, computer case, briefcase, sling pack, messenger bag, large purse, and fanny pack.

 - Subtlety: Again, you want to blend in, not stand out.
-For this reason, ensure your bag is not camo, is not bright in color, does not look tactical, is not expensive, and is not so big it draws attention.
+For this reason, ensure your bag fits in with the norms of your area, is not bright in color, is not expensive, and is not so big it draws attention.

 With the above in mind, here are some options for backpacks.
 Of course, these are just a few of the choices available, but it will give you something to start with.